 Farmer Demonstration Networks as a Catalyst for Conservation Adoption

 One major hurdle to sustained adoption is the steep learning curve that a producer faces in the first years of cover cropping (farmdoc daily, June 5, 2025).
 In a recent article, we studied the role of a USDA-funded demonstration farm program in cover crop adoption (Craska et al., 2025).
 Demonstration farms are one method to that promote peer farmer communication and learning (Sutherland and Marchand, 2021), along with participatory extension programs (Knook et al., 2018) and formal farmer networks (Pape and Prokopy, 2017).
 Our analysis provides the first empirical estimate of conservation adoption after a demonstration farm program, and we are the first to study cover crop adoption in a program’s entire region, including on non-participating farms.
-We found that cover crop adoption was significantly higher after the program was rolled out, speaking to the power of farmers as demonstration leaders and the capacity for existing networks of farmers to increase conservation adoption.
+We found that cover crop adoption increased by 50% four or more years after the program was rolled out, speaking to the power of farmers as demonstration leaders and the capacity for existing networks of farmers to increase conservation adoption.

-The USDA’s Natural Resources Conservation Service, in partnership with University of Wisconsin Extension and County Land and Water Conservation Departments, launched the Wisconsin Demonstration Farm Networks program in 2014 in a single watershed in Wisconsin (Lower Wolf) (program website) .
-Since then, the program has rolled out in five additional Wisconsin watersheds and spread to other states, including New York and Ohio (see Figure 1 for a visual of network regions).
+The USDA’s Natural Resources Conservation Service, through funding from the Great Lakes Restoration Initiative and in partnership with University of Wisconsin Extension and County Land and Water Conservation Departments, launched the Wisconsin Demonstration Farm Networks program in 2014 in a single watershed in Wisconsin (Lower Fox).
+Since then, the program has rolled out in five additional Wisconsin watersheds and spread to other states, including Indiana, New York and Ohio (see Figure 1 for a visual of network regions).
 At the center of the program are the Demonstration Farmers.
 Demo farmers trial conservation practices that have water quality benefits, host field days, and participate in program activities (e.g., roundtables).
-In exchange, they receive conservation payments via EQIP, additional support payments to cover up to 100% of the practice cost, and additional technical support from program conservation staff.
+Farms that participate in the network receive additional technical support from the program conservation staff and remain eligible to receive financial assistance via EQIP.

 Because the program was rolled out across the study area over time, we used two-way fixed effects regression to compare cover crop adoption within a network region before and after the program as well as to compare networks regions to other network regions that had not yet begun the program.
 We used remote sensing estimates of cover crop use from Zhou et al. (2022).
 We estimated the likelihood that a random point had cover crops based on whether a point was (1) located in a network region that had already become active (i.e., the program had started) (2) whether it was close it was to a demo farm (i.e., within 5 or 10 kilometers) and (3) how many demo farms were active in that network region.
 Our regression controlled for other characteristics of the network region that might influence conservation adoption (e.g., soil type and geology, average farm size and income, federal payments, and the number of local conservation staff) as well as state and federal policy changes that affected the entire study region.